apalaciosdev/.bat-grid/README.md

 # 🦇 .BAT GRID

-Design and launch custom terminal layouts... with style 🧩⚡
+Design and launch custom terminal layouts 🧩⚡

 ---

 ## 🎯 What is this?

-A fun little tool to generate `.bat` files that open a custom layout in **Windows Terminal**.
+A little tool to generate `.bat` files that open a custom layout in **Windows Terminal**.
 No login, no nonsense.
 Just pick a layout, add your commands, generate, and boom 💣—you're good to go.

 ---